hehao98/CommentAnalysis/Working/IDEA.md

 RQ2: What are the impact of different commenting practices on a project's popularity, robustness and sustainability?

+## Methodology

+We use projects from JavaScript, Java and Python because they are easy to parse and have clear separation between documentation comments and implementation comments

+To answer RQ1, we collect the following metrics for each project and present our results

+1. Line of code and Line of comments.
+Comment density = line of comment / line of code
+2. Number of implementation comments and number of documentation comments
+3. Percentage of functions with a documentation comment
+4. Percentage of files with a header comment
+5. Vocabulary used in a comment
+6. A list of files and per file metrics like header comment length, documentation comment length, etc

+To answer RQ2, we conduct xxx and xxx analysis on the previously collected data

+1. We measure a projects' popularity by its number of stars, forks, contributors and used_by, if applicable
+2. We measure a projects' robustness by … (Not determined yet)
+3. We measure a projects' sustainability by … (Not determined yet)

 ## How other people think about comments

 1. From the Software Engineering Literature